richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 There are mainly two different variations on tensorflow:
 `tensorflow`-it runs on the systems CPU and `tensorflow_gpu`- it runs on GPU, this is fast but not all GPUs are supported by tensorflow and its installation is not quite simple.

 There are various versions of tensorflow, and this is the most annoying part that i've seen.
 Some python modules doesn't work with `tensorflow_v2.0` and others work only with `tensorflow2.0`.
 Therefore, I highly recommend using virtual environments for installing multiple versions of tensorflow.
-Dont worry, i'll tell you how.
+Don't worry, i'll tell you how.
 For virtual environment, I am using Anaconda(python3.7)

 Download and install Anaconda from this link: https://www.anaconda.com/distribution/#download-section keep the installation settings as it is.

 #### Setting up workspace

-A good pratice in doing a project is keeping everything organized.
+A good practice in doing a project is keeping everything organized.
 Especially if you are doing this types of project.
 For this, lets make a folder `Tensorflow` in our `Documents` folder.
-We will be saving all our required recources and scripts to this folder.
+We will be saving all our required resources and scripts to this folder.
 The paths of these folders will be used later in our programs.

 #### Creating Virtual Environment

-Now that you have anaconda installed, lets make an environment for our program.
+Now that you have anaconda installed, let's make an environment for our program.

 We will be using `tensorflow 2.0` for this tutorial.

-open Anaconda Promt from Start menu
+open Anaconda Prompt from Start menu

 ![](data/Annotation%202020-01-22%20124206.png)